nguyenphucthanh/layer-plugin/README.md

 Enable closing layer when pressing `Esc` key.

 ##HTML5 History API
-At first, you have to define ID for your layer element.
+At first, you have to define ID for your layer element, or plugin will create a random id for layer if you forget to do so.

 On layer appearance, the address will append `#layer-id`.
 Then you can use browser navigator (back/previous) to show hide layer.
 This is huge feature, especially on mobile device, we can use hardware back button to close layer.